-It is quite a wonderful opportunity to be in the company of artists.
-It is with such an opportunity that this occasion afforded an opening to survey the works of one such artist.
+It is quite a wonderful opportunity to be in the company of artists much more to write about their work and others.
+Such fortune presents itself, an opportunity of just such occasion afforded an opening to survey the works of an artist whose work I long admired.

 On the studio north wall hangs an out-of-place clock upside-down, if by purpose or accident or an intended gesture, it is an object that immediately catches the eye.
 Perhaps he intends it to be a comment or a statement of time.
 The clock define occurrence perhaps, an object that will soon take its place in the creative forces of life in art.